psyho/bogus/README.md

 Bogus.configure do |config|
   config.spy_by_default = true
-  config.stub_dsl = :rspec # only :rspec available for now
+  config.stub_dsl = :rr # only :rr available for now
 end

 shared_context 'fakes' do